zcrayman/tut-rest/README.md

 ## What you'll build

 Yummy Noodle Bar is going global.
-It wants to provide a RESTful web service to a set of aggregators, in particular Let’s Nosh, a massive brand of aggregator that will bring big business to the small-scale noodle bar.
+It wants to provide a RESTful web service to a set of aggregators, in particular Let’s Nosh, a popular restaurant directory that will bring big business to the small-scale noodle bar.
 You'll extend Yummy Noodle Bar's internal application by creating a new public Web API for submitting, tracking, canceling, and amending orders.

 ![Yummy Noodle Bar](images/yummynoodle.jpg)